WDI-SEA/css-airbnb/readme.md

 ##Deliverable

 Here's a screenshot of the portion that should be replicated.
+Deliver the mockup as close as possible.
+In addition, code should be well-indented and follow best practices, including no linter errors.

 ![Solution](solution.jpg)